Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Econometric framework and identification results

 \subsection{Assumptions}

 In our setup, the available data for the researcher are $\left\{Y_i,C_i,D_i,Z_i\right\}_{i=1}^{n}$, while $Y^{*}_i\left(0\right)$, $Y^{*}_i\left(1\right)$, $Y^{*}_i$ and $V_i$ are latent variables.
 Henceforth, we assume that $\left\{Y_i,C_i,D_i,Z_i\right\}_{i=1}^{n}$ are independently and identically distributed as $\left(Y,C,D,Z\right)$.
 For simplicity, we drop exogenous covariates from the model and focus on the case with a single instrument.
-All results derived in the paper hold conditionally on covariates and can be extended to the case with multiple instruments.\footnote{As discussed by \cite{Mogstad2021}, the single threshold crossing model imposes strong homogeneity restrictions when we allow for multiple instruments.} Since we are dealing with a duration outcome variable, $Y$ is non-negative by construction.
+All results derived in the paper hold conditionally on covariates and can be extended to the case with multiple instruments.\footnote{In our empirical application, the conditioning covariates are a full set of court district indicators.} Since we deal with a time-to-event outcome, $Y$ is non-negative by construction.

-In what follows, we present a set of five assumptions (Assumptions \ref{AsIndependence}-\ref{AsCensoring}) that will allow us to point-identify the DMTE and the QMTE functions across a range of thresholds and quantile points.
-They also allow one to identify the RMTE parameter.
-These assumptions are related to those imposed by \cite{Heckman2005} and \cite{Frandsen2015} and involve assuming that censoring is not related to the potential outcomes $Y^*(d)$.
-Finally, we introduce additional support restrictions (Assumptions \ref{AsFinite} and \ref{AsSupport}) that guarantee the identification of the entire DMTE and QMTE functions, implying that the MTE would also be identified.\footnote{In Appendix \ref{AppPartialID}, we discuss three assumptions that allow censoring dependence and ensure partial identification.} The last support assumption may be restrictive, but we include it for completeness.
+{ In what follows, we present a set of five assumptions (Assumptions \ref{AsIndependence}-\ref{AsCensoring}) that will allow us to point-identify the DMTE and the QMTE functions across a range of thresholds and quantile points.
+These assumptions are related to those imposed by \citet{Heckman2006} and \citet{Frandsen2015} and involve assuming that censoring is not related to the potential outcomes $Y^*(d)$.

-Let us start with the first five assumptions and contextualize each of them to our empirical setup.
+We now state our five assumptions and contextualize each of them to our empirical setup.

-\begin{assumption}[Random Assignment] Conditional on C, the potential outcomes $Y^{*}\left(0\right)$, $Y^{*}\left(1\right)$ and $V$ are independent of the instrument $Z$, i.e., \end{assumption}
+} \begin{assumption}[Random Assignment] Conditional on C, the potential outcomes $Y^{*}\left(0\right)$, $Y^{*}\left(1\right)$ and $V$ are independent of the instrument $Z$, i.e., $\left.
+Z \independent \left(Y^{*}\left(0\right), Y^{*}\left(1\right), V\right) \right\vert C.$ \end{assumption}

 Assumption \ref{AsIndependence} is an exogeneity assumption and is common in the literature about instrumental variables with censored outcomes \citep{Frandsen2015}.
-In our empirical application, this assumption holds conditional on the court district because trial judges are randomly assigned to cases within each court district.
+In our empirical application, this assumption holds conditional on the court district because trial judges are randomly assigned to cases within each court district. { Importantly, judges are assigned to criminal cases based on a computer algorithm that creates a lottery of judges and there is no suspicion in the press that this software is manipulated.}